-Entertainment establishment, adult - Any adult cabaret, adult motion picture theater, or adult video-viewing or arcade booth.
+Entertainment establishment, adult - Any adult cabaret, adult motion picture theater, or adult video-viewing or arcade booth, or adult book store; also refered to as a sexually oriented business.

 Equipment sales and rental - Establishments primarily engaged in the sale or rental of tools, trucks, tractors, construction equipment, agricultural implements, and similar industrial equipment, and the rental of mobile homes.
 Included in this use type is the incidental storage, maintenance, and servicing of such equipment.